-The widespread use of these technologies would engender some very difficult choices.
-The primary beneficiaries would be those who could afford it, either through insurance coverage or personal resources.
-Alternatively, some sort of rationing system could be set up, using criteria such as the likelihood of the patient's long-term survival.
-This is clearly a distasteful prospect-only 21 percent of Americans indicate a willingness to ration costly new medical technologies.26 And if this were to occur despite public resistance, what sort of criteria might be used?
+Extensive use of these technologies would engender some very difficult choices.
+The primary beneficiaries would be those who could afford an artificial heart either through insurance coverage or personal resources.

+Alternatively, some sort of rationing system could be set up, as had occurred during the early years of dialysis.
+This is clearly a distasteful prospect for the great majority of citizens.
+And if rationing were to be implemented despite public resistance, what sort of criteria might be used?
 Ominously, criteria could include those invoked by the Seattle Admissions and Policy Committee five decades ago, including the "worth" of a prospective recipient, that is, how much the person had contributed or was likely to contribute to society.
 Whatever the criteria invoked, the decision to use an expensive medical technology in a world of finite resources necessitates making decisions.
 In many cases this can be akin to "playing God," a role that few humans are eager to assume.